Happy Chichester: Howlin' Maggie

-Happy met bassist Jim Rico at Ohio University; they started Howlin' Maggie in January 1994.
+Happy met bassist Jim Rico at Ohio University; so when Happy started Howlin' Maggie in January 1994, Jim was the first person he called.
 During the following months, guitarist Andy Harrison, trumpeter Randy Sanders and drummer Jerome Dillon were added to the line up, and in 1995 the band signed a recording deal with Columbia Records, releasing the critically acclaimed Honeysuckle Strange on April 9, 1996.
 The band toured extensively with the Afghan Whigs, but by the late '90s, the original lineup was dissolved.

 Chichester bought himself out of his record deal with Columbia Records and his wife, Laura, founded PopFly Records and signed Chichester as her first artist.
 In 2001, the label released its first CD, Howlin' Maggie's Hyde.
 Chichester recruited guitarist Lance Ellison, former Royal Crescent Mob drummer Carlton Smith, and bassist Christian Hurd.
 After two US tours in support of the album, Happy decided to take a solo approach and disbanded Howlin' Maggie.
 Although they played their last shows in the summer of 2002, Howlin' Maggie reunited for a single show in Columbus, Ohio on November 24, 2010.
 Proceeds for the show was to benefit a children's charities and memorial fund established after the passing of a local DJ, CD101's Andy "Andyman" Davis.